MileHacker Logo

 Historical Significance of Kanpur

 The British East India Company's arrival in the late 18th century opened a period for Kanpur.
-Acknowledging its strategic placement along the Ganges and its fertile plains, the British established a substantial cantonment, making Kanpur a major military base.
+Acknowledging its strategic placement along the Ganges river and its fertile plains, the British established a substantial cantonment, making Kanpur a major military base.
 This quickly transformed the city into an important hub for trade, specifically in textiles and leather.

 Early Growth